 A router is a cornerstone tool for any woodworking project.
 It does lots of jobs in your personal woodshop when you fit it with the right bit.
 You might use a router for flattening big pieces, adding round overs, and routing mortises.
 When buying a router, choose a plunge router as it lets you do more like routing pockets and mortises.

 It works like a circular saw but is much better to use if you need to cut a perfectly straight line.
 You’re best to use a table saw when working with woods that are light enough to lift easily.

 If you are just a newbie in woodworking with a lower budget, stick with a circular saw at first.
 But, if you don’t mind the cost, a table saw is of great help with your woodworking projects.

 While woodworking is fun and enjoyable as you play with your creativity, it is also a little dangerous, especially if you don’t wear proper protective or safety equipment.
 Therefore, ensure that you always work with the following safety equipment:

 - Safety Glasses – There are numerous styles of safety glasses to choose from.
-But, make sure to choose the ones with side screens and impact-resistant lenses to protect you against debris and dust when you are using power tools.
+But, make sure to choose the best safety glasses, the ones with side screens and impact-resistant lenses to protect you against debris and dust when you are using power tools.

 - Hearing Protection – Some power tools are very noisy and may produce more than 85 dB.
 This is why hearing protection may come in handy when you work with various woodworking projects.